-When I stared blogging on This Online World, everything was all about phone farming.
+When I stared blogging on This Online World, everything was all about phone farming and earning passive income.

 All in all, the theme of making money online or side hustling has come to embody what this blog is really all about.

-However, I think it is important that I explore a variety of methods to earn money online, and completely omitting surveys, Mturk, or other forms of income from this blog would be a mistake.
+While it isn’t my cup of tea, I think it is important that I explore a variety of methods to earn money online, and completely omitting micro sites or other forms of income from this blog would be a mistake.

 So, I have set out to examine the world of Mturk, paid surveys/GPT sites (get paid to websites), and other money making methods.